-Aside from the killer eggs benedict and egg hoppers with creamy cashew nut & pea curry for breakfast, the à la carte menu at Church Street Social offers an incredible array of western and fusion dishes.
+Aside from the killer eggs benedict and egg hoppers with creamy cashew nut & pea curry for breakfast, the à la carte menu at Church Street Social offers an array of western, Asian, Middle Eastern and fusion dishes.

 A Minute by Tuk Tuk $$

 The Old Dutch Hospital

-I must confess I’m not exactly adventurous at A Minute by Tuk Tuk, favouring my go to dish ‘batu moju’.
-A simple, beautifully presented dish of fluffy parata bread, caramalised spicy aubergine and dhal, served in a rustic banana flower.
+I must confess, these days I’m not adventurous at A Minute by Tuk Tuk.
+My go to dish ‘batu moju’, a simple, beautifully presented dish of fluffy paratha bread, caramelised spicy aubergine and dhal served in a rustic banana flower.
 In my opinion it’s the best dish on the menu.

 Galle Fort Hotel $$

 28 Church Street

 Originally a Dutch mansion built in the 18th century and refashioned in the British colonial era by a family of gem merchants, The Galle Fort Hotel proudly embraces its old-world historic charm in both style and service to the present day.

-Creamy crab soup, nourishing beetroot soup (served hot or cold on preference), calamari with a zesty mayonnaise side dressing and seafood ceviche were among the highlights of starters.
+Creamy crab soup, nourishing beetroot soup (served hot or cold on preference), calamari with a zesty mayonnaise side dressing and seafood ceviche are among the highlights of starters.